 Otto Veiel of Austria published one of the first reports of a substance protecting skin from ultraviolet rays in 1878.
 However, since tannin is a yellowish-brown organic substance in plant tissues (it's what makes tea brown), it stained the skin darker—a side effect many were trying to avoid.

 5. Zinc oxide has been used as sunblock for centuries.

 Zinc oxide paste, which protects against both UVA and UVB rays of ultraviolet light, has been used for hundreds of years.
 But because it's not easily absorbed into the skin, its popularity has waned with anyone who doesn’t want to look like one of those comical tourists with a painted white nose.
 It has made a comeback in recent years as a nanoparticle in certain sunscreens, though, because even though it makes you look funny, it works really well.

-One of the first usable sunscreens came from Australia.
+Another early sunscreen came from Australia.
 Milton Blake invented a compound for sunburn cream in his kitchen in the 1920s.
 After 12 years of experimentation in his apartment, Blake began producing and selling the cream through his company Hamilton Laboratories.
 Blake’s descendants still run the company and market sunscreens.

-Despite the previously mentioned oils and pasty balms, Swiss chemist Franz Greiter has been credited with finding the first modern sunscreen, Gletscher Creme or Glacier Cream.
+Despite the previously mentioned oils and pasty balms, Swiss chemist Franz Greiter has been credited with finding the first modern sunscreen, Gletscher Crème or Glacier Cream.
 He got quite sunburned during a 1938 climb of Mount Piz Buin and decided an effective protection against the sun was needed; he later named his company after the mountain.
 Although it was effective in 1946, it's estimated that the first Glacier Cream had an SPF of only 2.
 More effective variations of Glacier Cream are sold today and claim “cutting edge sun protection with luxurious skincare for anyone who wants to enjoy life in the sun.”